-- Primary node: All read and write operations are performed on the primary node.
+- Primary node: The primary node processes all read and write operations.
 Each replica set instance contains only one primary node.

-- Secondary node: The data of a secondary node is synchronized with the primary node
+- Secondary node: A secondary node synchronizes data from the primary node by using

 new primary node to ensure high availability.

-Note When you connect to an instance by using the endpoint of a secondary node, you can only read data from the instance but cannot write data to it.
+Note If you connect to a replica set instance by using the connection string of a secondary node, you can only read data from the instance.
+You cannot write data to the instance.

-- Hidden node: The data of a hidden node is synchronized with the primary node by using
+- Hidden node: The hidden node synchronizes data from the primary node by using operational

-oplogs.
-If a secondary node fails, the hidden node can be elected as the new secondary
+logs.
+If a secondary node fails, the hidden node can be elected as a new secondary

 node to ensure high availability.

-Note The hidden node is used only to ensure high availability and is not visible to users.
+Note The hidden node is used only to ensure high availability.
+It is invisible to users.